lbaehren/lofarsoft/src/CR-Tools/implement/Pypeline/documentation/source/tutorial.rst

 The fundamental data structure we use is a standard C++ vector defined in the C++ standard template library (STL).
-This is wrapped and exposed to Python using the BOOST PYTHON system.
+This is wrapped and exposed to Python using the Boost Python system.

 (NB: Unfortunately different systems provide different Python data structures.
-Hence a function exposed to Python with SWIG or SIP is not directly able to accept a BOOST PYTHON wrapped vector as input or vice versa.
+Hence a function exposed to Python with SWIG or SIP is not directly able to accept a Boost Python wrapped vector as input or vice versa.
 If you want to do this you have to provide extra conversion routines.)